MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-environment-checker.md

 ## [Hardware](#tab/hardware)

-The hardware validator checks whether the servers and other hardware components meet the [system requirements](../concepts/system-requirements-23h2.md).
-For example, it checks if all physical servers in your cluster are configured uniformly and all hardware components use the same versions of firmware and are operating as expected.
+The hardware validator checks whether the machines and other hardware components meet the [system requirements](../concepts/system-requirements-23h2.md).
+For example, it checks if all physical machines in your system are configured uniformly and all hardware components use the same versions of firmware and are operating as expected.

 We recommend you use the hardware validator before starting the deployment.